o-ran-sc/nonrtric-plt-ranpm/docs/overview.rst

 An rApp uses the ICS API, which is avaiable in `Non-RT RIC - Information Coordinator Service (Documentation site) <https://docs.o-ran-sc.org/projects/o-ran-sc-nonrtric-plt-informationcoordinatorservice/en/latest/>`_.

-The schema for the PM Mesaurement information jobs is defined in `Non-RT RIC - RAN PM - PM Producer (Documentation site) <pmproducer:index>`.
+The schema for the PM Mesaurement information jobs is defined in :doc:`Non-RT RIC - RAN PM - PM Producer (Documentation site) <pmproducer:index>`.
 This schema defines parameters used in the subscription (info job) and defines which measurements to subscribe for and on which kafka topic the information shall be delivered to.